brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

 Once you've written a few unit tests to cover common cases, you're ready to pull it into a project to make sure it runs properly on real world code.
 You'll often find that there are edge cases in larger codebases that you didn't account for in your unit tests and your rule might need some tweaking.

-In order to add your plugin in another project, you'll either have to package it up and publish it via [npm](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages).
-If you're not ready to publish your package to the public yet, you can also use a tool like [yalc](https://github.com/wclr/yalc) which easily allows you to create a local package repository to publish and install from.
+In order to add your plugin in another project, you'll have to package it up and publish it via [npm](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages).
+If you're not ready to publish your package to the public yet, you can use a tool like [yalc](https://github.com/wclr/yalc) which allows you to create a local package repository to publish and install packages from.
+I've found it much easier and more reliable to work with than the standard [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link) method.

 To install `yalc`, run the following command in your terminal: